edelta27/quarkus-task-github/README.md

-# quarkus-task-github
+# github-code-with-quarkus

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project is a REST API that integrates with GitHub to fetch repositories and their branches using Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.
+## Technologies Used

+- **Java 17** – Programming language
+- **Quarkus** – Framework for building Java applications
+- **RESTEasy Reactive** – Implementation of JAX-RS for RESTful services
+- **MicroProfile REST Client** – HTTP client for external API communication
+- **Jackson** – JSON serialization and deserialization
+- **JUnit 5** – Testing framework
+- **RestAssured** – For API testing
+- **Maven** – Dependency and build management
+- **GitHub API** – External API integration

 ## Running the application in dev mode